PinkPanther21/eCommerceRedux/README.md

 ---

 ## License
-This project is open source — add a LICENSE file (e.g. MIT) if you want to permit reuse.
+This project is open source.

 ---